The Word Problem for Finitary Automaton Groups

 The general idea is now that we check for every clause $C_k$ whether the first $N$ letters of the input form an encoding of an assignment satisfying $C_k$.
 If this is not the case (i.\,e.\ if a letter different to $\bot$ and $\top$ appears or if the encoded assignment does not satisfy $C_k$), we will go into an identity state, which can be thought of as a \enquote{fail} state.
-Otherwise, we end in a state corresponding to $\sigma$ from \autoref{fct:defSigma}.
-Finally, we will use the balanced commutator from \autoref{def:Bcommutator} to make a conjunction of all these checks.
+Otherwise, we will end up in the state sequence belonging to the $k$-th entry in the balanced iterated commutator (from \autoref{def:Bcommutator}) $B[\bm{r}_K, \dots, \bm{r}_1] \neq \idGrp$ in $\mathscr{G}(\mathcal{R})$.
+This allows us to finally use the balanced commutator to make a conjunction of all these checks.